 You should go see a physician immediately following a car wreck if you have suffered a personal injury.
 If you cannot find a doctor go to the emergency room and then contact us.
 You need to see a doctor that can document your injury, without documentation you might not have a personal injury case.

-Accident Doctor was created to help you find a qualified Doctor close to your home or office.
-It is not convenient for you to drive many miles to go see a doctor.
+Accident Doctor was created to help you find a qualified Clinic close to your home or office.
+It is not convenient for you to drive many miles to go to a clinic.
 If you had to do this you may not go.
-If you never go see a physician, you may not have a personal injury claim.
+If you never go to a clinic, you may not have a personal injury claim.
 It’s very important to go see a doctor very soon after your car wreck.

 I don’t have any money to go see a doctor

 You may be entitled to receive medical care for free.
 The at-fault insurance company is responsible for your medical bills.
-Most accident doctors listed on our website will see you for no out of pocket expense.
+A accident doctor listed on our website may see you for no out of pocket expense.
 They work like attorneys do; they don’t get paid, until you get paid.

 Minimal Car insurance requirements for Nebraska